Alsatian cuisine: Wine

-Alsace is an important wine-producing région.
-Alsace wines are mostly white and display a strong Germanic influence.
-Alsace produces some of the world's most noted dry rieslings and is the only région in France to produce mostly varietal wines, typically from grapes also used in Germany.
-The most notable example is Gewürztraminer.

-Alsace wines are made from seven different grape varieties: Sylvaner, Pinot Blanc, Riesling, Muscat, Pinot Gris, Gewürztraminer and Pinot Noir.
-Pinot Noir is the only Alsatian red wine.

-The region also produces Crémant d'Alsace, a sparkling wine.

 Beer

 Alsace is also the main beer-producing région of France, thanks primarily to breweries in and near Strasbourg.
-These include those of Fischer, Karlsbräu, Kronenbourg, and Heineken International, but also a lot of micro-breweries.
+These include those of Fischer, Karlsbräu, Kronenbourg, and Heineken International, but also many microbreweries.
 Hops are grown in Kochersberg and in northern Alsace.

 Schnapps

 Schnapps is also traditionally made in Alsace, but it is in decline because home distillers are becoming less common and the consumption of traditional, strong, alcoholic beverages is decreasing.